akash-kumar5/regime-service/README.md

-### Crypto Market Regime Service
+## Crypto Market Regime Service

-**Real-time market regime detection for crypto markets using deep learning.**This service classifies the current market state (trend, chop, volatility) using multi-timeframe OHLCV data and serves it via API and Telegram alerts.
+**Real-time market regime detection for crypto markets using deep learning.** This service classifies the current market state (trend, chop, volatility) using multi-timeframe OHLCV data and serves it via API and Telegram alerts.

-## 🌐 Live Deployment
+##  Live Deployment

 This service is **actively running in production** on AWS.

-### 🔗 API
+### API
 The regime classification API is live and continuously updated.

 > Endpoint (example):